xXleowXx/gitlab-charts/doc/installation/deployment.md

 You can also use `--version <installation version>` option if you would like to install a specific version of GitLab.

-Mappings between chart versions and GitLab versions can be found [here](../index.md#gitlab-version-mappings).
+For mappings between chart versions and GitLab versions, read [GitLab version mappings](version_mappings.md).

 Instructions for installing a development branch rather than a tagged release can be found in the [developer deploy documentation](../development/deploy.md).